cpjobling/eg-247-textbook/_build/dft/2/fft.md

 The FFT is to be found in all manner of signal and image processing algorithms, and because it is more efficient than the DFT, you will find it exploited in hundreds of signal processing applications.

-As one example, it turns out that the computation of the convolution of two long DT sequences is more efficient if the FFT of the two signals is taken, the product of the frequency spectra is computed the Inverse DFT of the result is computed.
+As one example, it turns out that the computation of the convolution of two long DT sequences is more efficient if the FFT of the two signals is taken, the product of the frequency spectra is computed, and the Inverse DFT of the result is computed.

-In this presentation, we will not go through the mathematical development of the FFT, please read section 10.6 of the textbook if you want the details.
+In this presentation, we will not go through the mathematical development of the FFT, please read section 10.6 of Karris if you want the details.
 Here we will concentrate on the benefits to be gained by using the FFT and give some examples of its use in MATLAB.

 The material in this presentation and notes is based on Chapter 10 of [Steven T. Karris, Signals and Systems: with Matlab Computation and Simulink Modelling, 5th Edition](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10547416) from the **Required Reading List**.
+The models of the FFT signal flow graphs and Simulink block diagrams are based on the presentation given in Sectio 12.5 of Phillips, Parr and Riskin, Signals, Systems and Transforms, 5th Ed., Pearson, 2014.

 ## Agenda